generationzcode/CS-chapter-6-security-notes/README.md

 *  Phishing - sending fake emails to trick people into sending you their identity details
 *  Symmetric encryption - an encryption system where the encryption key is knonwn by both sides of the communication
 ## Accidental Damage And Malicious Actions On Data
+*  data is an asset to a bussiness
+*  a bussiness invests time and money into collecting data
 ### Data loss
 *  Data can be lost by mislaying the data storage device or accidentally deleting it
 *  This can severely affect bussinesses.
 For example the data loss of a database of customers bank details would mean the company will not be able to get money from its consumers